delisimedia/Scriptoria/README.md

 ## Installation & Setup

 **Windows:**
-Download the latest release from the [Releases page](https://github.com/delisimedia/Scriptoria/releases) and run the installer.
+Download the latest release from the [Releases](https://github.com/delisimedia/Scriptoria/releases) and run the installer.

 **macOS and Linux:**
 Not available